RhinoSecurityLabs/cloudgoat/scenarios/iam_privesc_by_key_rotation/cheat_sheet.md

 # }
 ```

-In a new shell retreive the secret
+In a new shell retrieve the secret

 ```bash
 export AWS_ACCESS_KEY_ID=ASIA....